 Family members: legally registered partners, spouses and dependants, being EU/EEA/Swiss citizens must apply for the same registration as above.

-If they are not EU/EEA or Swiss citizens, they have the same rights to live to Spain but must follow this process:
+If they are not EU/EEA or Swiss citizens, they have the same rights to live in Spain but must follow this process:

 (1) Apply for a visa from the Spanish embassy or consulate in their home country before arriving into Spain.